sshane/openpilot-archive/README.md

 Long control uses a PID loop
 -----
 I'm added a custom implementation of derivative to the PI loop controlling the gas and brake output sent to your car.
-Derivative (change in error) is calculated based on the last 0.33 seconds and added to the class's integral variable.
+Derivative (change in error) is calculated based on the current and last error and added to the class's integral variable.
 It's essentially winding down integral according to derivative.
 It helps fix overshoot on some cars with the comma pedal and increases responsiveness (like when going up and down hills) on all other cars!
 Still need to figure out the tuning, right now it's using the same derivative gain for all cars.
+Test it out and let me know what you think!

 Customize this branch (opEdit Parameter class)
 -----